-Medicare Advantage plans are required to limit your annual out-of-pocket spending for innetwork Parts A and B services.
-In 2025, the maximum is \$9,350.
-In 2024, the average out-of-pocket cap was \$4,882 for in-network services.
-For both in-network and out-of-network services (PPOs), it was \$8,707.
+Medicare Advantage plans are required to limit your annual out-of-pocket spending for in-network Parts A and B services.
+In 2023, the maximum is \$8,300.
+In 2022 the average out-of-pocket limits for in-network services for HMO's and PPO's was \$4,972.

 Comparing Medicare Advantage plans can be complicated.
-Just one element - your out-of-premiums-out-of-pocket-limits-supplemental-benefits-and-prior-authorization/pocket costs - can depend on multiple factors:
+Just one element - your out-of-pocket costs - can depend on multiple factors:

-- Whether the plan charges a monthly premium - Whether the plan pays any part of your monthly Part B premium - · Whether the plan has any yearly deductibles - How much you pay for each visit or service (copayment or coinsurance) - Whether your plan's yearly out-of-pocket limit is lower than the maximum (\$9,350 in 2025) - Whether you follow the plan's rules, like using network providers, or go out-of-network - If you're in a PPO or PFFS plan, whether your doctors or suppliers accept Medicare assignment - What type of health services you need, and how often you need them - · Whether you need extra benefits and if the plan charges for it - · Whether you have Medicaid or other help from your state
+Whether the plan charges a monthly premium Whether the plan pays any part of your monthly Part B premium Whether the plan has any yearly deductibles How much you pay for each visit or service (copayment or coinsurance) Whether your plan's yearly out-of-pocket limit is lower than the \$8,300 maximum Whether you follow the plan's rules, like using network providers, or go out-of-network If you're in a PPO or PFFS plan, whether your doctors or suppliers accept Medicare assignment What type of health services you need, and how often you need them Whether you need extra benefits and if the plan charges for it Whether you have Medicaid or other help from your state